conquer891/conquer891.github.io/content/post/joining-data.md

 ```
 ## What do these carrier codes mean?

 We've got some nice data here about flight departures from NYC airports in 2013.
-What if we were interested in finding out the carrier names from our data?
+What if we were interested in finding out the carrier airline names from our data?
 If you live in the United States, it is common knowledge that "UA" stands for United Airlines, but we want to find out what all of these carrier codes translate to!
 Let's continue further by looking into the airlines table, which contain the carrier codes and full airline names.

 ```
 names(airlines)